khaledhikmat/pledge-manager/README.md

 ## Microservices

-The following are proposed microservices:
+The following are proposed microservices hosted in Azure Container Apps:
-- Frontend (hosted in Azure Static Web Apps):
+- pledgemanager-frontend:
-    - Blazor Web Assesmbly (SPA)
+    - Blazor Web Assesmbly (SPA) Client
-    - AZ Functions as APIs to handle/circumvent CORS
+    - API Endpoints as Server to handle/circumvent CORS
-- Backend (hosted in Azure Container Apps):
-    - Backend API (ACA App1)
+- pledgemanager-camapigns:
+    - Entities Controller
+    - Processors Controller
+    - Campaign Actors
     - 3 Pub/Sub: Campaigns, Commands, Pledges (Redis)
-    - Processors (ACA App2)
+- users-camapigns:
+    - Users Controller
-    - Campaign Actors (ACA App2)
+    - User Actors

-    - 1 Pub/Sub: Externalizations (Redis)
-    - Externalization State Update Processor (ACA App3)
-    - Externalization gRPC Processor (ACA App3)
-    - Externalization Redis Streams Processor (ACA App3)
+**Please note** that we considered Azure Static Web Apps (SWA) to host the frontend but there were some friction with SignalR.
+Since our frontend relies heavily on SignalR, we opted to go with a non-SWA site.
+The net effect is that the frontend (client and API) will scale together in Azure Container Apps as opposed to scaling independently had they been running in SWA.

 ## Azure Services

+### MVP:

 - SignalR: Real-time updates to Blazor App clients
 - Redis: State Store and Pub/Sub
-- Azure Container Apps: hosts all backend containers
+- Azure Container Apps: hosts all containers
-- Azure Static Web Apps: hosts the front-end application

 ## Run Locally